Stop with what you are doing when one of the following applies:

 Flexibility is a requirement

 We believe that one-size-fits-all does not fit, or at best it rarely fits.
 No company and crisis are the same.
 There are similarities within an industry, but systems and the way of working differ per company.
-That’s why you want credit management software that’s flexible.
+That’s why a credit manager wants a credit management tool that’s flexible.
 It should adapt to your situation and requirements, and not the other way around.
 That way, you ensure that the software actually does what you want so that you are ready for tomorrow.
 At CE-iT, MA!N comes with a good dose of flexibility by default.
 If you want even more flexibility, you can take it to a higher level with our low code component.

 A crisis doesn’t announce itself through a blog post, and that is why you should invest in credit management software today.